 The Ref (1994)

-Christmas – a time for families to put aside their differences, or the opportune moment to take a can of whoop ass out on each other?
+Christmas – a time for families to put aside their differences, or the opportune moment to bring up all of your issues?
 And what if you’re being held hostage by a bogus marriage counsellor (Denis Leary) to boot?

 National Lampoon’s Christmas Vacation (1989)